-So, if you’re streaming live video at a resolution of 720p, at 30 frames per second, you will upload up to 4,160 kilobits of data per second.
+If you’re streaming live video at a resolution of 720p, at 30 frames per second, you will upload up to 4,160 kilobits, or 4.16 Mbps, of data per second.
 So having an upload bandwidth of around 4 Mbps should cover you, right?

-Not quite right.
+Not quite.
 You will need to upload up to 4,160 kilobits of data per second constantly.
-Because these speeds fluctuate, it’s generally a good idea to have a 35% to 40% buffer.
+Because these speeds fluctuate, it’s a good idea to have a 35% to 40% buffer.
 That puts us at an upload rate of around 5,700 kilobits per second, or 5.7 Mbps.
 However, if you are sure your internet connection is stable, such a buffer might not be needed.
-Remember, a stable connection is as important as an upload speed!
+Remember, a stable connection is as important as upload speed!

 The 5.7 Mbps upload speed for 720p video at 30 frames per second is the upper limit.
 You can still live stream 720p video with a lower upload speed.
-If the whole video is a single shot of you talking about something, 4,000 kbps might be too high of a bitrate.
-You would probably be fine with reducing it by half.
+If the whole video is a single shot of you talking, 4,000 kbps might be too high of a bitrate.
+You would probably be fine if you reduced it by half.

-If, on the other hand, you want to stream video games or events with plenty of visual information, 4,000 kbps is called for.
+If, on the other hand, you want to stream video games or events with tons of visual information, 4,000 kbps is necessary.
 The faster the pace of the visuals, the higher your bitrate should be.
-That’s how the type of content affects what a good upload speed is for you.
+The type of content you stream affects what a good upload speed is for you.

-Let’s stay in the realm of video games.
-If you’re streaming games with fast-paced action, you should ensure your viewers see what’s going on as clearly as possible.
+Let’s stay with video games.
+If you’re streaming games with fast-paced action, you should ensure that your viewers see what’s going on as clearly as possible.
 You might want to stream at more than 30 frames per second.

-More frames per second means a higher bitrate.
+However, more frames per second requires a higher bitrate.
 For Twitch, it pushes the range for 720p video to between 3,500 and 5,000 kbps.
 YouTube Live recommends 2,250 to 6,000 Kbps.
-That’s a 6.2 Mbps upload speed for Twitch, and 7.4 Mbps for YouTube Live if you want to stream 720p video at 60 frames per second.
-Keep in mind, these are just the highest optimal values.
+When you factor in these requirements, that’s a 6.2 Mbps upload speed for Twitch and 7.4 Mbps for YouTube Live if you want to stream 720p video at 60 frames per second.
+Also, keep in mind that these are just the highest optimal values.

 A good upload speed for your live streaming will vary from one platform to another.

-On Facebook, starters can only stream up to 720p video for now, so there’s no need to have more than 5 Mbps.
-In order to live stream full HD videos, you need to apply for their Level Up affiliate program.
+On Facebook, beginning streamers can only stream up to 720p video, so there’s no need to have more than 5 Mbps.
+In order to live stream Full HD videos, you need to apply for their Level Up affiliate program.

-Twitch supports up to 1080p video at 60 frames per second.
-You’ll need an upload speed of up to 7.4 Mbps for it.
+Twitch allows up to 1080p video at 60 frames per second.
+You’ll need an upload speed of up to 7.4 Mbps to support that.

-And YouTube?
-Well, YouTube Live supports 4k live streaming at 60 frames per second.
-It recommends a bitrate in the range between 20,000 and 51,000 kbps.
+YouTube Live supports 4k live streaming at 60 frames per second.
+It recommends a bitrate in the range of 20,000 to 51,000 kbps.
 You’d need an upload speed of 68.8 Mbps to pull that off.
-That’s just below the average upload speed on Rhode Island, the state with the highest average upload speed in the United States.
+That’s just above the average upload speed in the District of Columbia, the area with the highest median upload speed in the United States.

 Finally, your competitors might affect your upload speed requirements.
-Twitch and YouTube are crowded with people trying to use them to make money.
-If you’re doing it too, you cannot afford to fall behind in terms of video quality.
+Twitch and YouTube are crowded with streamers trying to use the platforms to generate income.
+If you’re streaming too, you cannot afford to fall behind on video quality.
 Better quality requires higher upload speeds, so the competition will eventually push you to increase your upload rate.

-With all these variables in mind, one thing becomes clear – you shouldn’t be asking about what a “good” upload speed is.
-Instead, it might be better to ask which speed you should be aiming for in your circumstances.
+With all these variables in mind, you shouldn’t ask what a “good” upload speed is.
+Instead, it’s better to ask which speed you should aim for in your circumstances.

-Let’s see which bitrates and the corresponding upload rates the three major streaming platforms advise streamers to use.
+Which bitrates and corresponding upload rates do the three major streaming platforms advise streamers to use?
 We’ll segment by platform, resolution, and frames per second, where applicable.

-- For 720p video at 30 or 60 frames per second, the platform recommends having an upload speed of roughly 3 to 4 Mbps.
+- For 720p video at 30 or 60 frames per second, aim for an upload speed of roughly 3 to 4 Mbps.